 This pamphlet provides information on manifestations of trauma in Indian Country and how professionals can help.

 Sabin, C., Benally, H., Bennett, S.K., & Jones, E. (n.d.).
 Walking in beauty on the red road: A holistic cultural treatment model for American Indian & Alaska Native adolescents and families.
 Program description and clinical manual.
-Retrieved from http://www.chestnut.org/li/downloads/ Manuals/Shiprock-Walking_In_Beauty_on_the_Red_Road.pdf [PDF - 378 KB]
+Retrieved from http://www.chestnut.org/Portals/14/PDF_Documents/Lighthouse/Manuals/Shiprock-Walking_In_Beauty_on_the_Red_Road.pdf [PDF - 378 KB]

-This comprehensive manual describes a holistic approach to working with Native adolescents and families, including integration of Native and western substance abuse approaches, traditional healing methods, and working with tribal populations.
+This comprehensive clinical manual and program description describes a holistic approach to working with Native adolescents and families, including integration of Native and western substance abuse approaches, traditional healing methods, and working with tribal populations.
+This model was formulated for rural programs to customize to fit local needs.

 U.S. Department of Health and Human Services.
 (2010).
 Culture card: A guide to build cultural awareness, American Indian and Alaska Native (HHS Publication No. SMA (08)-4354).
 Rockville, MD: Center for Mental Health Services, Substance Abuse and Mental Health Services Administration.
 Retrieved from http://store.samhsa.gov/shin/content//SMA08- 4354/SMA08-4354.pdf [PDF - 1.04 MB]